-Providers of home care for seniors note that many older parents have taken to a vegetarian diet by chance rather than choice.
+Nutritionists note that many older parents have taken to a vegetarian diet by chance rather than choice.
 Vegetarian diet plans use beans as the protein source rather than meat.
-When preparing a vegetarian meal, a provider of home care for seniors will rely on tofu, nuts, whole grains, and eggs.
+When preparing a vegetarian meal, caregivers may choose tofu, nuts, whole grains, and eggs.
 This provides your mother or father with their protein equivalents to the meat that you may think they should be eating but they have either chosen not to or for health reasons cannot eat.

 However, if a vegetarian diet is not an option, a flexitarian meal plan may work for them.
-What this provides your parent is the addition of meat, chicken, and fish in their diet, while still consuming mostly plant based foods including fresh vegetables and fruits.
-Providers of home care for seniors suggest adding small amounts of fish or chicken that are easily digestible to the meal plan for additional flavor and protein especially if dairy and eggs are increasing intestinal or cholesterol problems.
+What this provide is the addition of meat, chicken, and fish in their diet, while still consuming mostly plant based foods including fresh vegetables and fruits.
+It’s also good to add small amounts of fish or chicken that are easily digestible to the meal plan for additional flavor and protein, especially if dairy and eggs are increasing intestinal or cholesterol problems.

 If your parent turns vegan late in life, this may cause drastic changes to their digestive system, and unless it is for medical reasons, should be carefully planned.
 Although veganism is healthy, it is imperative that seniors get the proper nutrients to maintain their health.
 A vegan diet is entirely meat-free.
 That means no meat products are consumed or used in the processing.
 All the vitamins are natural.
 Some of the items that will not be part of the diet include eggs, butter, milk from cows, or bees honey.